amithkoujalgi/website/site/docs/projects/conductor.md

 sidebar_position: 4
 ---

-# Workflow Orchestration with Netflix Conductor with Observability Setup
+# Workflow Orchestration with Conductor

 This is a project featuring seamless workflow orchestration with Netflix's Conductor framework with Spring Boot apps registered as task workers that execute the tasks of configured workflows.